pipacs/scm1-promotion-engine/README.md

 ## Notes

 The coding instructions document hints that promotions are mutually exclusive.
-However test data implies that all promotions should be applied to the shopping cart.
+However test data implies that all promotions should be applied.

 This code implements the second version (all promotions applied).
 For mutually exclusive promotions, set ```applyFirstPromotionOnly``` to ```True``` in _promotion_engine.py_.